Vappusima Recipe

 Step 3: Bottling and cold fermentation

-When bottling the sima, try not to shake the vat as not to disturb the sediment at the bottom.
+When bottling, try not to shake the vat, as this disturbs the sediment at the bottom.
 If you have a siphon at your disposal, now is the time to use it.
-If not, I recommend ladeling (or pouring) the liquid into a different container, leaving as much of the thick, yeasty mess in the bottom of the vat as possible.
+If not, I recommend ladeling (or pouring if you are brave) the liquid into a different container.

 siphoning sima from brewing vat to other containers

 Before bottling, taste the sima and see if it needs any additional sweetening.
-Depending on how active the yeast has been (i.e. how much sugar it has consumed), the sima might be a little dry and boozy.
-Add some cane sugar oe honey to sweeten if necessary.
+Depending on how active the yeast has been (i.e. how much sugar it has consumed), the sima might be a little dry.
+If this is the case, add some cane sugar or honey for sweetness.

 bottling sima on a kitchen counter